 Since the on-demand startup ecosystem in the United States is beaming with a number of new entrants, prices are optimized in such a way so that it becomes lucrative for the consumers.
 High prices can lead to a decline in the number of existing customers and cast a negative spell on the growth of sales and revenue generation of the business.

 According to the market belief, your prices should match the quality of the products or services you are offering to your consumers.
 Keeping in mind, the huge competition in this business, startups whittle down the prices of their products to stay evident in the market.
 They become unsuccessful in optimizing the cash outflow of the business and hence fall short of reaching the break-even point.
 Instacart, the popular US groceries delivery start-up, is yet to prove its profitability and feasibility in the market.

 To make your services scalable, you need to fight through the odds and make your product standalone in the market.
 This can be done only when you start burning your cash.
 Money-making becomes increasingly tough once you start losing orders and so for keeping the count constant, you have to price your products reasonably.
 In either way, startups face the heat of either losing money or losing customers.

 Most of the hyperlocal startups fail to improve the quality of their product over time.
-They mostly focus on monetizing their business by building a customer base.
+If they have a working app, then they mostly focus on monetizing their business by building a customer base.
 As forecasted by the analysts of famous VCs, the market size of these on-demand businesses is swelling day by day.